Racopokemon/ImageSort/README.md

 * Download the newest `.jar` file from the release section to the right.
 * Simply double click the file to start the application.
 It will ask you to select a folder of images to work on.

+## Known bugs
+* See the `issues` category in the github page

 ## Furter feature ideas
 * ~~Right click context menu~~
   * ~~Show in explorer~~
   * First entry just states the filename
   * Open with default app
   * (later rotate)
-  * Context key also opens it
+  * Context menu key also opens context menu
   * Enter key opens with default app
 * ~~F5 Key silently rescans the folder~~
   * ~~That is basically 2 lines~~